 Snap-on's growth has historically been funded by a combination of cash provided by operating activities and debt financing.
-Snap-on believes that its cash from operations and collections of finance receivables, coupled with its sources of borrowings and available cash on hand, are sufficient to fund its currently anticipated requirements for payments of interest and dividends, scheduled debt repayments (including the repayment of \$150.0 million of unsecured 5.50% notes, due January 15, 2017 (the "2017 Notes")), new receivables originated by our financial services businesses, capital expenditures, working capital, restructuring activities, the funding of pension plans, and funding for share repurchases and acquisitions, as they arise.
+Snap-on believes that its cash from operations and collections of finance receivables, coupled with its sources of borrowings and available cash on hand, are sufficient to fund its currently anticipated requirements for payments of interest and dividends, scheduled debt repayments (including the repayment of \$150.0 million of unsecured 5.50% notes, due January 15, 2017 (the "2017 Notes")), new receivables originated by our financial services businesses, the financing of the pending Car-O-Liner acquisition, capital expenditures, working capital, restructuring activities, the funding of pension plans, and funding for share repurchases and other potential acquisitions, as they arise.
 Due to Snap-on's credit rating over the years, external funds have been available at an acceptable cost.
-As of the close of business on April 15, 2016, Snap-on's long-term debt and commercial paper were rated, respectively, A3 and P-2 by Moody's Investors Service; A- and A-2 by Standard & Poor's; and A- and F2 by Fitch Ratings.
+As of the close of business on October 14, 2016, Snap-on's long-term debt and commercial paper were rated, respectively, A3 and P-2 by Moody's Investors Service; A- and A-2 by Standard & Poor's; and A- and F2 by Fitch Ratings.
 Snap-on believes that its current credit arrangements are sound and that the strength of its balance sheet affords the company the financial flexibility to respond to both internal growth opportunities and those available through acquisitions.
 However, Snap-on cannot provide any assurances of the availability of future financing or the terms on which it might be available, or that its debt ratings may not decrease.